 I hope you like this banana pancake recipe as much as we do!
 If you try this recipe be sure to leave me a comment/rating below.
 I’d love to hear from you!

 - 1 ripe banana

 - 1 spoonful peanut butter or almond butter (optional)

 - coconut oil/butter for cooking

-- Serve topped with bananas, berries, or maple syrup.
+- Serve with bananas and maple syrup.
 Enjoy!